rachburgess/Dave/README.md

 brew install pip3

-python3 -m pip install --break-system-packages --upgrade sympy numpy scipy matplotlib rich pandas yfinance deep-translator mendeleev pyreadline3
+python3 -m pip install --break-system-packages --upgrade sympy numpy scipy matplotlib rich pandas yfinance deep-translator mendeleev pyreadline3 pint

-For Windows OS:

-winget install Python.Python.3.11

-python -m pip install --break-system-packages --upgrade pip sympy numpy scipy matplotlib rich pandas yfinance deep-translator mendeleev pyreadline3

 To run type python3 dave2.py into your terminal.
 If you downloaded the file, run cd Downloads first, and then run python3 dave2.py.
 If anything isn't working, please add it into the comments, and I will do my best to fix it.
 I you have any suggestions, I will also do my best to integrate them in, so you can put those in the comments too.
 The first run of Dave always takes the longest.